 The feeling of getting married to your SO is quite exhilarating.
 However, the years to come are going to be less so; because it is so much more than you expect it to be.
 There are going to be good times and also tough times, but how you deal with your marriage depends on the marriage lessons you learn in the first year of marriage.

 The first year of being married is not a piece of cake.
 On some days it might feel like one, while on other days you will want to burn your house down.
 The first-year of marriage is at the highest risk of divorce and the risk may extend to the second year.
 You could actually end up fighting all the time in your first year of marriage and even feel that you made the greatest mistake by getting married in the first place.

-But if you end up surviving the first year of marriage then maybe you are ready for the long haul.
-We have complied a list of 25 Marriage Lessons people learn in their first year of marriage with the help of some experts who specialize in couples’ therapy.
+But if you end up surviving the first year of marriage, then maybe you are indeed ready for the long haul.
+To shed more light on the same, we have complied a list of 25 marriage lessons people learn in their first year of marriage with the help of some experts who specialize in couples’ therapy.

 25 Marriage Lessons: Our First Year Of Marriage